POSITIONING AND LATCHING

 - Dress yourself and your baby as you choose.

-- Find a bed or couch where you can lean back and be well supported—not flat, but comfortably leaning back so that when you put your baby on your chest, gravity will keep your baby in position with their body molded to yours.
+- Find a bed, couch, or recliner where you can lean back and be well supported—not flat, but comfortably leaning back so that when you put your baby on your chest, gravity will keep your baby in position with their body molded to yours.

 - Have your head and shoulders well supported.
 Let your baby’s whole front touch your whole front.

 - Since you’re leaning back, you don’t have a lap, so your baby can rest on you in any position you like.
-Just make sure that your baby’s whole front is against you.
+Just make sure that your baby’s whole front is against you, and they feel securely supported.

 - Let your baby’s cheek rest somewhere near your bare breast.